Chinley, Buxworth and Brownside: Canal restoration and modern developments

 The Buxworth canal site from 1927 when it was formally closed by the LNER, remained mainly unused through nationalisation of much of the canal network in 1948, and despite official attitudes which often saw the canals only as commercial highways, there was some growing recognition of using them for leisure purposes.
 It stayed derelict until 1968 when the Inland Waterways Protection Society (IWPS) obtained permission from British Waterways to restore the basin.
 In 1975, the basin was re-watered and boats passed into it for the first time in more than 30 years.
 However, the canal was found to be leaking and it had to be drained shortly afterwards.
 There were further aborted attempts to allow boats in 1982 and 1999 before geological studies were done which enabled it to reopen permanently in 2005.
 Following this, the IWPS rededicated their aims towards upkeep and improvement under the new name of the Bugsworth Basin Heritage Trust (BBHT).
 A stretch of the tramway from the basin was converted into a walking trail in 1998 becoming the Peak Forest Tramway Trail.
 In September 2022 after nearly 75 years, BBHT handed back management of the basin to the Canal and River Trust.

 High Peak Isolation hospital or the High Peak Hospital for Infectious Diseases, north west of Chapel Milton on the present A624 Hayfield Road was opened in May 1902 and was in use over 40 years before becoming little used with the inception of the NHS.
-It was then used by the Chapel-en-le-Frith rural council and in use as headquarters from 1953–54, then were offices of the High Peak Borough Council and it also housed Chinley Register Office, until 2018 when the buildings were converted into offices housing the High Peak Business Park.
+It was then used by the Chapel-en-le-Frith rural council and in use as headquarters from 1953 to 1954, then were offices of the High Peak Borough Council and it also housed Chinley Register Office, until 2018 when the buildings were converted into offices housing the High Peak Business Park.
 There had been discussion in government as far back as 1934 for a road to ease congestion through the town of Chapel-en-le-Frith, the A6 road at the time went from Buxton to Whaley Bridge via Fernilee, circling around the west of the parish.
 The Chapel-en-le-Frith bypass road was finally built through Buxworth between 1984 and 1987 and numbered the A6, the old A6 being renumbered as the A5004.
 In 1969, Pat Phoenix, actress in the long-running television serial drama Coronation Street, became the licensee of the Navigation Hotel, and while a co-star Joan Francis (playing Dot Greenhalgh in the series) assisted as bar staff.